narenandu/narenvadapalli_dot_com/README.md

 These posts follow the URL structure of `http://example.com/miscellaneous-post/`.
 They are useful for creating pages like `privacy-policy`

 The "About" page is created as a miscellaneous post.

-## Contributing

-Any kind of contributions are welcome.
-Bump the version and create a PR.